Atlassian launches Stride, its Slack competitor

 Atlassian, the company behind popular tools like Jira, Trello and Bitbucket, has also long offered a team communications service in the form of HipChat.
 Over the last few years, Slack has had an outsize influence on this space, though, and the Atlassian team decided to go back to the drawing board and see what its take on a Slack-like team workplace communication service would look like.
 The result is Stride, which is launching today.

 As the team told me, the idea behind Stride is to take what Atlassian learned from HipChat and competing products and distill that into what it obviously believes is a superior product.
 The general idea here is that current communication solutions don’t necessarily make their users more productive.
-It’s too hard to keep up with all of the different channels, it’s too hard to make decisions and follow up and it’s too difficult to move from chats to video meetings to make final decisions, for example.
+It’s too hard to keep up with all of the different channels, it’s too hard to make decisions and follow-up and it’s too difficult to move from chats to video meetings to make final decisions, for example.

 So the Stride team set out to build a single tool that includes both a smart text-based messaging service and a fully featured video and audio conferencing service (based in part on Atlassian’s acquisition of Jitsi) that enables frictionless meetings without the need to install any plug-ins.